 Cindy has 18 years of leadership experience in the nonprofit sector working for nonprofits in human services and healthcare.
 She has worked on building strong collaborations with more than 65 nonprofits to develop programs and initiatives to address community needs.
 Cindy earned her BIS from the University of Virginia and an MBA from the University of Mary Washington.
 She enjoys reading nonfiction books, cycling, and kayaking.
 Cindy lives in Culpeper with her husband.
-Cindy will contribute to various aspects of Board Academy in 2019 including sessions on finance and resource development.
+Cindy will contribute to various aspects of Board Academy in 2020 including a session on the board building cycle.

 David has over a decade of experience in market research and strategic planning.
 As former Director of Strategy and Market Research for the CFA Institute’s Asia Pacific region, David has extensive experience in both qualitative and quantitative market analysis.
 He then went on to become Global Strategic Planning Director where he provided group facilitation for departmental strategic planning.
 Along with running his consulting firm, Deaton Group LLC, David is also the director of Charlottesville Alliance FC, a non-profit semi-professional soccer team competing in the NPSL which aims to help underprivileged youth in Charlottesville, VA.
 David teaches the Fiscal Responsibility section of Board Academy, as well as components of CNE’s Finance Academy.